mauritshjerpe/TestingItSystems/Hands-on Lab 10.md

 You will no longer need any of the Amazon AWS instances, so you can delete them all if you want.
 Your original AWS $50 USD credits are good until April, 2021, so you can use them after this course is over.
+Also, GitHub has a package deal where you can get another $100 USD in AWS Cloud Educate credits.
+It also includes $100 in the Microsoft Azure Cloud and much more.
+Here is the [GitHub Special URL](https://education.github.com/pack#offers).

+In your report, please state if you are a program student, and if so, are you in Systems Science or Digital Service Innovation.

 Good Luck, Teacher Todd